Dendroctonus frontalis

 Dendroctonus frontalis, the southern pine beetle, often shortened to simply SPB, is a species of bark beetle native to the forests of the southern United States, Mexico and Central America.
 It has recently expanded its range to the northeastern United States, where it is considered an invasive species and has destroyed massive amounts of pine forest.

 Description

-The southern pine beetle reddish brown to black exoskeleton and measures approximately 3 mm, about the size of a grain of rice.
+The southern pine beetle has a reddish brown to black exoskeleton and measures approximately 3 mm, about the size of a grain of rice.
 It is short-legged; the front of the male's head is notched, and the female possesses a wide elevated transverse ridge, and the hind abdomen of both is round.